 Using this approach, any changes you make to the default rule will not affect users that had already been assigned a treatment.

-If the number of applicants you see for the duration of a split is small enough (10k or less), you can create a segment within Split.
+If the number of applicants you see for the duration of a feature flag is small enough (10k or less), you can create a segment within Split.
 See the segment API documentation.
 This will obviate the need to retain state in a cookie or database.

-In this case, create a segment per split/treatment combination.
+In this case, create a segment per flag/treatment combination.
 Based on the treatment assigned you would store the ID in the appropriate segment.
-Then you could set up your Split using Individual targets.
+Then you could set up your feature flag using individual targets.

 or you use the segment in a rule if more flexibility is needed

-Solution #2 will not fully leverage Split’s experimentation capabilities and is preferable for basic rollouts.
+Solution #2 doesn't fully leverage Split’s experimentation capabilities and is preferable for basic rollouts.
 You can measure changes across rules, but not see the statistical significance for each targeting rule since each targeting rule is serving a single treatment.